Pilots

 Perfolab Genova

-A week of performing arts and technology projects with students in videogame, acting, digital humanities, and computer engineering degrees from Portugal, Italy, and Spain, focused on ecology and green practices.
+A week of performing arts and technology projects with students in videogame, acting, digital humanities, and computer engineering degrees from Italy, Portugal, Romania and Spain focused on how science and technology can contribute to cultural welfare and well-being.

 SECOND Pilot Workshop on transdisciplinary methodologies in Performing arts and technologies.